kubesphere/dev-guide/sites/extension-dev-guide/content/en/overview/overview/_index.md

 So we have redefined the extensions.

-### What is a KubeSphere Extension?
+### What is a KubeSphere extension?

-A KubeSphere Extension is a Helm Chart to extend the functionality of KubeSphere and orchestrate it with Helm, which follows the KubeSphere extension development guide.
+A KubeSphere extension is a Helm Chart to extend the functionality of KubeSphere and orchestrate it with Helm, which follows the KubeSphere extension development guide.

 So cloud-native developers don't have to spend a lot of time learning proprietary application orchestration methods any longer.